fabiorodella/TextInputFilter/README.md

 ## Requirements

-TextInputFilter is compatible with Swift 4.x., and requires iOS 9.0+
+TextInputFilter is compatible with Swift 4.x and later, and requires iOS 9.0+

 ## Installation